Python3pkg/DynamicNumber/README.md

 For Windows, there is not yet a script.
 You must install it manually and add it to MiKTeX.

 1. Open the command line (`CTRL-R` and type `cmd`).
-2. Create the package with: `latex dn.ins`.
+2. Create the package with: `latex dynamicnumber.ins`.
-3. Extract the documentation to pdf with: `pdflatex dn.dtx`.
+3. Extract the documentation to pdf with: `pdflatex dynamicnumber.dtx`.
 4. Use the instructions in [this](http://tex.stackexchange.com/questions/2063/how-can-i-manually-install-a-package-on-miktex-windows)

 ### MATLAB